The Future of Teaching: How Professors Are Using AI to Improve Lectures

 Institution / ProfessorSuccess StoryTools Used

-National University of Singapore (NUS)NUS implemented an AI-based speech recognition system that transcribes and analyzes student questions during lectures.Google Speech-to-TextAzure Cognitive Services
+National University of Singapore (NUS)NUS implemented an AI-based speech recognition system that transcribes and analyses student questions during lectures.Google Speech-to-TextAzure Cognitive Services

 These are projects that have not only improved student learning outcomes but also made teaching easier for professors.